These are the 5 words that can be sketched on the epitaph (headstone) of a thousand or more dreams. “What Will Other People Think?”

 Gangsta Abraham said…

 “Chile boo, I don’t care what people think.
 Not Sarah with the powdered eggs, not my traitorous nephew Lot…not ANY of them.
 I just care about what God thinks…”

-Or Abraham when he scurried up that rocky mountain way prepared to sacrifice his son because God whispered a word to him.
+He scurried his old rump up that rocky mountain (Genesis 22) prepared to sacrifice his son because God whispered a word to him.

-I doubt if what would people think even flitted across their minds.
+I doubt if what would people think even flitted across Gangsta Abraham’s or Part That Sea Moses’ minds.